LaxarJS/laxar/docs/manuals/creating_themes.md

 Now we have four different CSS files.
 Of course, we do not want users to download an additional CSS file for each widget that we use.
-Instead, we use `grunt dist` to create a merged version, which we may load through the `index.html`.
+Instead, we use `grunt laxar-dist` to create a merged version, which we may load through the `index.html`.

 ![LaxarJS ShopDemo using complete darkly theme](creating_themes/shop_demo_darkly_complete_50.png)